tyleragreen/tyleragreen-site/_posts/2015-11-23-an-american-in-ontario.md

 What does it mean to enjoy life?
 What does it mean to enjoy an hour?
 Maybe those are actually the same thing.

-A white pickup truck drives along the water&#8217;s edge.
+A white pickup truck drives along the water's edge.
 The beach is not topless, so maybe the driver chose this vehicle over a convertible.
 Or maybe the beach trash patrol completes their rounds approximately midday on Tuesdays.

 My window for unstructured time is nearly finished.
 Will I go to a baseball-themed brewery next or repeat this mindfulness exercise at a city overlook?
 Which should I do first?